Rapid training of Hamiltonian graph networks using random features: Abstract

 \section{Abstract}

 Learning dynamical systems that respect physical symmetries and constraints remains a fundamental challenge in data-driven modeling.
 Integrating physical laws with graph neural networks facilitates principled modeling of complex N-body dynamics and yields accurate and permutation-invariant models.
-However, training graph neural networks with iterative, gradient-based optimization algorithms (e.g., Adam, RMSProp, LBFGS) often leads to slow training, especially for large, complex systems.
-In comparison to 15 different optimizers, we demonstrate that Hamiltonian Graph Networks (HGN) can be trained up to 600× faster--but with comparable accuracy--by replacing iterative optimization with random feature-based parameter construction.
-We show robust performance in diverse simulations, including N-body mass-spring systems in up to 3 dimensions with different geometries, while retaining essential physical invariances with respect to permutation, rotation, and translation.
+However, training graph neural networks with iterative, gradient-descent-based optimization algorithms (e.g., Adam, RMSProp, LBFGS) often leads to slow training, especially for large, complex systems.
+In comparison to 15 different optimizers, we demonstrate that Hamiltonian Graph Networks (HGN) can be trained 150-600× faster--but with comparable accuracy--by replacing iterative optimization with random feature-based parameter construction.
+We show robust performance in diverse simulations, including N-body mass-spring and molecular systems in up to $3$ dimensions and 10,000 particles with different geometries, while retaining essential physical invariances with respect to permutation, rotation, and translation.
+Our proposed approach is benchmarked using a NeurIPS 2022 Datasets and Benchmarks Track publication to further demonstrate its versatility.
 We reveal that even when trained on minimal 8-node systems, the model can generalize in a zero-shot manner to systems as large as 4096 nodes without retraining.
 Our work challenges the dominance of iterative gradient-descent-based optimization algorithms for training neural network models for physical systems.